Sam Walker

 About

-Samantha Walker is an anthropological archaeologist whose research focuses on the social production of place and landscape.
-She specialized in archaeology during her BA at the University of Toronto and completed her MA at Trent University on the emergence of Late Archaic and Middle Woodland cemeteries in the upper Great Lakes region.
-Her MA research involved paleoenvironmental modelling, multivariate spatial analysis, and oral historical research to interpret the social roles of mortuary traditions as part of broader settlement landscapes.
+Samantha Walker is an anthropological archaeologist whose research focuses on the social production of place and landscape in Northeastern North America.
+She specialized in archaeology during her BA at the University of Toronto and completed her MA at Trent University on the emergence of Late Archaic and Middle Woodland cemeteries in the Great Lakes region.
+Her MA research involved paleoenvironmental modelling, multivariate spatial analysis, and oral historical research to interpret the social roles of mortuary places as part of broader settlement landscapes.
 Sam received her PhD in anthropology from McGill University in 2024, where she examined how Tuniit (Paleo-Inuit) communities were negotiated through dynamic relations with persistent settlement places, in the Arctic maritime region of Amittuq, NU.
 As part of this study, she developed an epistemology of Place that engages Inuit ways of knowing with Indigenous and posthumanist feminisms, and applied archaeological, oral historical, and palaeogeographical analyses to examine traces of the spatial structures of everyday life.
-This was a community-based project involving sites of living history, and involved collaborations with members of the Igloolik Oral History Project and Hunters and Trappers Organization, as well as the running of a local field school and youth archaeology camp.
+This was a community-based project involving sites of living history, and involved collaborations with members of the Iglulik Oral History Project and Hunters and Trappers Organization, as well as the running of a local field school and youth archaeology camp.

 Teaching